ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 Use the steps to add a static route to validate that the Organization virtual data center networks that you defined earlier are listed as static routes.
 When you click **Create (+)**, locate the **Next Hop** field, and confirm that `52.117.132.2` is displayed.
 This value is the internal interface of the edge gateway.

- For more information, see [Add a static route](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-1C8D8FF7-7C24-4A44-875B-04DB961FB780.html){: external}.
+ For more information, see [Add a Static Route To an NSX Data Center for vSphere Edge Gateway Using the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-networks-tenant/managing-nsx-v-edge-gateway-services-tenant/advanced-routing-configuration-for-nsx-data-center-for-vsphere-edge-gateways-tenant/add-a-static-route-tenant.html){: external}.

 #### Configuring DHCP on the edge gateway
 {: #shared_vcd-ops-guide-configure-dhcp}

 Optionally, you can configure DHCP on the edge gateway to assign IP addresses automatically to the VMs connected to the Organization virtual data center networks.
 This step is not necessary if you are using static IP addresses.

 From the virtual data center for that edge gateway, configure the DHCP.
 Repeat the procedure for extra Organization virtual data center networks that are attached to the edge that requires DHCP services.
-For more information, see [Add a DHCP IP pool](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-EF0B4C79-F6F7-4C75-825C-0B76B888856D.html){: external}.
+For more information, see [Add a DHCP IP Pool on an NSX Data Center for vSphere Edge Gateway in the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/working-with-networks-tenant/managing-nsx-v-edge-gateway-services-tenant/managing-nsx-data-center-for-vsphere-edge-gateway-dhcp-in-vcd-tenant/add-a-dhcp-ip-pool-on-an-nsx-data-center-for-vsphere-edge-gateway-tenant.html){: external}.

 Review the following notes for configuring DHCP on the edge gateway.